 Working from home is a balance for me of making pottery and caring for my daughters Annie and Molly.
 They hang out in the studio with me, making their own clay creations, painting, and making messes of all sorts.
 My husband Heath has his own business as well, a fly-fishing guide service.
 Check it out here www.pisgahoutdoors.com It is hard work and our lives are full and busy but we are grateful beyond measure to be able to carve out a living at work that we love.

 I had my first experience with clay during my senior year of college.
 I signed up for Intro to Ceramics Class just to fulfill a requirement for my art minor.
 I started the minor because I loved art but thought I would hate working with clay.
 At the end of the semester, I was not making anything especially beautiful but I was hooked.
 After graduating, I took a part time job to support myself and spent the rest of my time in the pottery studio.
 Later, I worked as an assistant at Rising Sun Pottery, a teaching studio in Lincolnton, NC.
 There, I helped maintain the studio, taught classes and practiced my pottery.
 After a few years at Rising Sun and an apprenticeship under Gary Lee I set up my own studio at my home and went into business full time.

 Where to purchase

-My pottery is sold on Etsy, at Gifted: Local Artisans Gift Shop and Supply in Boiling Springs, NC, and at about 4-5 craft shows each year including The Southern Christmas Show each year in November.
-Pottery can also be ordered and shipped by sending me an email at firstname.lastname@example.org.
+My pottery is sold at Hunters and Gatherers in downtown Brevard, NC and Dogwood Home, Garden and Gift Shop in Flat Rock, NC.
+I also sell at festivals and craft shows including The Southern Christmas Show each year in November.
+Pottery can also be ordered and shipped by sending me an email at email@example.com.
 Payment can be made by check, credit card over the phone, or Paypal.